COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Solution/README.md

  You should set both of them to be private and implement the methods to get or set their values.

 The ASTs being managed are obtained by parsing files.
-Therefore, you should first implement a proper constructor for that takes a string as input.
+Therefore, you should first implement a proper constructor that takes a string as input.
 You may need to define more methods according to your needs during the development.

 #### Mod Subclasses